JialeZh/MongoDBproject/README.md

-# Pantry Management Application Built with Vue and MongoDB
+# Full-Stack Pantry Management Application Built with MongoDB, Express, Vue, and Node

 How to Start Frontend Application
 1. Open “PantryApp” folder with IDE